Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 Supported formats and why JSON-LD wins

-Google supports three formats for structured data for SEO—JSON-LD, Microdata, and RDFa—using the Schema.org vocabulary.
+Google supports three formats for structured data for SEO, JSON-LD, Microdata, and RDFa, using the Schema.org vocabulary.
 All three can be eligible for rich results, but Google recommends JSON-LD.
 Because it lives in a self-contained script (<script type="application/ld+json">), you can place it in the head or body, or inject it via a tag manager.
-It’s easier to generate, validate, and maintain without touching template HTML—and it’s the format most SEO tools and plugins produce by default.
+It's easier to generate, validate, and maintain without touching template HTML, and it's the format most SEO tools and plugins produce by default.

 • JSON-LD: Decoupled from markup, easiest to maintain, and Google's preferred approach.
 Works well with dynamic sites and tag managers; use it for new implementations.